return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/umem_odp_c.rst

 for failure.
 An -EAGAIN error code is returned when a concurrent mmu notifier prevents the function from completing its task.
+An -ENOENT error code indicates that userspace process is being terminated and mm was already destroyed.

 ..
 This file was automatic generated / don't edit.